-- no new vehicular service doors should be constructed facing onto Bowness Road; - no new driveway curb cuts (new construction may lose existing curb cuts); - vehicle access should be from the lane if possible or from Bowness Road but not from both; - costs of providing sidewalks and lane paving to the development site should be covered by the applicant; - no banners; - awning and canopy signage is encouraged and can be backlit; - small pedestrian-oriented signage is encouraged; - a sign band should be provided in new developments and major renovations; - open lots used for storage or display should be screened or designed with a full entry structure; - new buildings, where possible, should be built to the front property line with the doorways recessed; - building setbacks should approximate a common setback from the carriageway to facilitate continuity of building fronts and sidewalks;
+- no new driveway curb cuts (new construction may lose existing curb cuts); - vehicle access should be from the lane if possible or from Bowness Road but not from both; - costs of providing sidewalks and lane paving to the development site should be covered by the applicant; - no banners; - awning and canopy signage is encouraged and can be backlit; - small pedestrian-oriented signage is encouraged; - a sign band should be provided in new developments and major renovations; - open lots used for storage or display should be screened or designed with a full entry structure; - new buildings, where possible, should be built to the front property line with the doorways recessed; - building setbacks should approximate a common setback from the carriageway to facilitate continuity of building fronts and sidewalks;

-- parking lots should provide landscaping while maintaining safety and security for users; - front yard parking is discouraged in new developments. - 3.
-The City Administration will work with the Bowness community and the area commercial landowners and merchants to implement street upgrading plans.
+- parking lots should provide landscaping while maintaining safety and security for users; - front yard parking is discouraged in new developments. - The City Administration will work with the Bowness community and the area commercial landowners and merchants to implement street upgrading plans.
 Such plans should promote the integration of transit service with adjacent development and incorporate upgrading plans for bus zones.